-Are cables or the device undamaged (visual inspection)?
+Are the device and cable undamaged (visual inspection)?
 Is the protective earthing established correctly?
 Do the cables used comply with the requirements ?
-Are the mounted cables relieved of tension?
+Are the installed cables strain-relieved and securely routed?
 Are all cable glands installed, securely tightened and leak-tight?
 Cable run with "water trap" → 🖺 42?
 Is the terminal assignment correct ?
 Are dummy plugs inserted in unused cable entries and have transportation plugs been replaced with dummy plugs?